CU-DSI-Scholars/site-source/content/post/2020-02-20-project-understanding-orientation.md

 + Number of hours per week of research expected during Summer 2020: ~40

 ## Candidate requirements
-+ Skill sets: statistical analysis
++ Skill sets: programming experience with MATLAB or python, background in signal processing and/or statistics
 + Student eligibility: ~~freshman~~, ~~sophomore~~, junior, senior, master's
 + International students on F1 or J1 visa: **eligible**